AB9IL/Linux-Respinner/README.md

 4. The UBUCODE variable is also important.
 Set to "focal", "lunar", as appropriate.
 For Rhino Linux, "rhino" is correct.
 5. Make the script executable.
 6. Run as root in a terminal; use the "extractiso" argument to rip the iso data.
-7. Restart the respinner script, with "chroot" argument.
+7. Restart the multifunction script, with "chroot" argument.
 8. When in the chroot environment, update, install, or remove software.
 9. You can also add or delete files directly in the root file system directory.
 10. To leave the chroot, execute "exit" and let the script clean up and quit.